nvngroup/pitu/DOCUMENTATION-en.md

 You can use this function to:

-- Allow Baileys to retrieve old messages for operations like deletion, editing, quoting
+- Allow Pitu to retrieve old messages for operations like deletion, editing, quoting
 - Integrate with your own databases, caches, or persistence systems
 - Ensure that operations dependent on previous messages work correctly

-If not defined, the default is to return `undefined`, which may limit some Baileys features.
+If not defined, the default is to return `undefined`, which may limit some Pitu features.

 > Tip: Implement an efficient storage system to ensure performance and integrity when fetching messages by key.

 ### cachedGroupMetadata

-The `cachedGroupMetadata` function allows you to provide Baileys with a caching mechanism for group metadata (such as name, participants, description, settings, etc).
+The `cachedGroupMetadata` function allows you to provide Pitu with a caching mechanism for group metadata (such as name, participants, description, settings, etc).
 It is called whenever the socket needs to access detailed group information, avoiding multiple requests to the WhatsApp API and improving application performance.

 This function should be asynchronous and receive the group JID as a parameter, returning the group metadata (if cached) or `undefined` if not available locally.